edniaj/centralised_exchange/cpp_router/documentation/architecture.md

 ## INCORRECT (What we want to avoid):
 [Client A] AAPL Order ----→ [Matching Engine 1] (Processing AAPL) [ClientX B] AAPL Order ----→ [Matching Engine 2] (Also Processing AAPL) ❌ Race condition because Matching Engine doesn't know about other MEs and the trades are resolved locally.

+### Serialization / Deserialization:
+THERE IS NO NEED FOR ULTRA OPTIMIZATION HERE.
+WE WANT THIS TO BE READABLE AND MAINTAINABLE.
+AS LONG AS WE CAN FINISH WRITING AND EXECUTE THE PIPELINE IN A REASONABLE TIME.
+We use Redis because we want to write fast and make it less expensive.
+Memory > STORAGE

+### Scaling more token options
+Redis by default have 16 databases that can be edited in the edis.conf: